 I’m convinced at this point that the only reason mainstream feminists are pro trans is due to the whole “human decency” thing and they just happen to ignore the stuff hurts LGBT people.
 TERFism and SWERFism is jut mainstream feminism taken to its logical conclusion.
 In addition to how it has done personal harm to Atma, it has also done considerable damage to me as a trans lesbian.

 The Hyperdimension Neptunia series is to me what Senran Kagura is to Atma.
-It is one of the most near and dear game series I have played, and it played a major role in what least to me realizing I was a woman.
+It is one of the most near and dear game series I have played and it played a major role in what least to me realizing I was a woman.
 Both series are known for tongue in cheek humor, copious fanservice, and an endearing all female cast.
-However, as much as I love the Senran Kagura series, the sexual elements DO tend to make it obvious that it WAS made by a guy.
-Specifically, it is the fact that every character just so happens to have the same chest size with the exception of a few lolis, and that there’s not much variety in actual body structure.
+As much as I love the Senran Kagura series, the sexual elements DO tend to make it obvious that it WAS made by a guy.
+Specifically it is the fact that every character just so happens to have the same chest size with the exception of a few lolis and that there’s not much variety in actual body structure.